tinkertanker/microDriver_SHT2x/README.md

 # microDriver - SHT2X
 ---
-MicroBit driver for SHT20, SHT21, SHT25 digital sensor, enabliing the the microbit to obtain temperture or relative humidity from these sensors.
+MicroBit driver for SHT20, SHT21, SHT25 digital sensor, enabliing the the microbit to obtain temperature or relative humidity from these sensors.
 The driver comes in both C++ library and a makecode package for use on the [Makecode Microbit Editor](makecode.microbit.org).